jfharden/post-timestamp-app-poc/README.md

 Included in a simple cli client to orchestrate deployment, destruction, and posting to the web app)

+The system design can be found in [markdown format](docs/system-design.md) and [pdf format](docs/system-design.pdf) in the docs directory.

 ## Getting started

 ### Prerequisites to run